 Communication professionals represent the voice of an organization as it interacts with customers, clients, employees, partners, shareholders, competitors and the community.
 The communication professional brings the organization to life with a brand voice that aligns its verbal, visual and digital messages and activities with its mission and vision.
 By clarifying the brand, communication professionals also help ensure the organisation runs efficiently and effectively.

 Communication professionals build a strategic communication plan based on thorough research, they communicate with a variety of audiences in a range of styles, they develop and edit content, and they assess where and how to communicate and how to evaluate the results of their work.
-They act as the organization’s conscience and strive for its financial, social and environmental sustainability
+They act as the organization’s conscience and strive for its financial, social and environmental sustainability.

 Communication professionals adopt the highest standards of professional behavior.
 They always:

 With rigor and discipline, a communication professional identifies opportunities and challenges both inside and outside of the organization.
-Addressing communication challenges and opportunities with a thoughtful strategy allows the organization to achieve its mission and goals.
+Addressing these challenges and opportunities with a thoughtful strategy allows the organization to achieve its mission and goals.
 The communication professional systematically manages communication activities, making decisions based on research, analysis, planning and evaluation.
-The professional also has the flexibility and creativity to adjust to change inside and outside of the organisation.
+The professional also has the flexibility and creativity to change inside and outside of the organisation.

 Communication professionals research and evaluate how to serve and promote the organization most effectively and then offer recommendations supported by direct and secondary evidence.
 They develop and implement communication plans and gauge their results using clear qualitative and quantitative measures that can be duplicated.

 The communication professional is sophisticated about the organisation’s internal culture and external environment.
-Deep familiarity with the organisation’s vision and goals and how its elements function together – from accounting to production to human resources -- is crucial to interacting successfully with other leaders of the organization and communicating effectively about the organisation.
-Advocating successfully for the organisation also depends on a thorough understanding of its political, economic, social, technological, environmental and legal context -- and of how to interact with representatives of other organisations.
+Deep familiarity with the organisation’s vision and goals and how its elements function together – from accounting to production to human resources - is crucial to interacting successfully with other leaders of the organization and communicating effectively about the organisation.
+Advocating for the organisation also depends on a thorough understanding of its political, economic, social, technological, environmental and legal context - and of how to interact with representatives of other organisations.